2kool2/accessible-popup/README.md

 <h1><a href="https://websemantics.uk/articles/accessible-modal-dialog-popup-iframe/">Accessible modal dialog pop-up iframe (v4)</a></h1>

-Uses an anchor to launch a modal pop-up which is then populated with an <code>iframe</code>.<br>
+Uses an anchor to launch a modal pop-up which is then populated with an <code>iframe</code> in an accessible manner.<br>
-This version allows modal title and description to be user defined from the HTML.
+This version allows modal source, title and description to be user-defined in the HTML.

-CodePen demo: <a href="https://codepen.io/2kool2/pen/LkaXay">WCAG ARIA accessible pop-up iframe modal dialog (v4)</a>
+<strong>Demo: <a href="https://codepen.io/2kool2/pen/LkaXay">WCAG ARIA accessible pop-up iframe modal dialog (v4)</a></strong>

-Production ready version (encapuslated with external configuration and instantiation): <a href="https://websemantics.uk/articles/accessible-modal-dialog-popup-iframe/demo/">Modal Dialog demo</a>.

 <h2>Features</h2>